ploomber/soopervisor/doc/tutorials/aws-lambda.rst

 Open the generated ``pipeline.png`` file.
-The left-most task in the pipeline obtains data for training, then we have a couple tasks that geneate some extra feature, a task that joins all features into a single data frame and one that fits a model.
+The left-most task in the pipeline obtains data for training, then we have a of couple tasks that generate some extra feature, a task that joins all features into a single data frame and one that fits a model.